 - 4:30 PM: The most dreaded part of the day for all, homework time.
 And for mom, this is a good time to put finishing touches on dinner.

 - 5:30 PM: Dinner time!
 Rotate who sets the table and does clean up nightly.
 Sit down at the table and enjoy this time together.
 I love hearing about all my kids days and I think they appreciate space to tell us all their stories.

-- 6:15 PM: Dishes – Kids put away their dishes and thank mom for a delicious meal 😉
+- 6:15 PM: Dishes – Kids put away their dishes and thank mom and dad for a delicious meal 😉

 - The youngest daughter makes sure the dogs have food and water every morning

 - Our two middle boys are in charge of taking out the trash and sweeping up after dinner.

 - Everyone cannot play video games until after dinner and room has to be clean and homework done

 I could write a whole post on the laundry, to be perfectly honest, as I have tried so many systems.
 I am embarrassed to say it but my husband came up with the best system for our household.

 My husband says the biggest time suck for us when we are doing laundry is figuring out which clothes belong to which kid.
 We do have 5 kids so that could be why it’s such a challenge.
 So we break up our laundry into batches that can’t be confused.